Gallery-of-Kaeon/Kaeon-FUSION/README.md

 They are written in the same language as the interpreter, and therefore for our implementation they are written in Java.

-### How can a language be inspired by LISP without being LISP?
+### Isn't the control flow of Kaeon FUSION similar to LISP?
+How is Kaeon FUSION different from LISP?

-The main differences between FUSION and LISP are that FUSION uses doubly linked trees instead of singly linked lists, and that FUSION boasts a far nicer syntax.
+The main differences between Kaeon FUSION and LISP are that Kaeon FUSION uses doubly linked trees instead of singly linked lists, boasts a far nicer syntax, and has its functionality distributed across interchangable modules instead of being inherent to a specific dialect.
-While FUSION may not be too far a cry from pure LISP, Kaeon FUSION is very different from popular LISP dialects like Common LISP, Scheme, or Clojure.

 ### You say this language can theoretically do anything?